Does Cold Air Kill Germs? What About Heat?

 Does Heat Kill Germs?

 According to WHO, Germs, bacteria, and viruses can be killed through heat at 140º F or higher.
-Heat will break down the molecule structure of germs thus disabling their functionality.
+Heat will break down the molecule structure of germs, thus disabling their functionality.
 The higher the temperature, the faster germs will be killed.
-Hot bath or shower is not hot enough to kill germs and the dampness will help the growth of mold.
-UV-light or sterilizer will be a better choice in eliminate pathogens via ultraviolet light by damaging their DNA.
-There are few exceptions though.
-Germs like hyperthermophilic bacteria can grow in very hot temperatures up to 250°F degrees.
+A hot bath or shower is not hot enough to kill germs, and the dampness will help mold growth.
+UV-light or sterilizer will be a better choice for eliminating pathogens via ultraviolet light by damaging their DNA.
+There are a few exceptions, though.
+Germs like hyperthermophilic bacteria can adapt to survive in very hot temperatures up to 250°F degrees.
 Fortunately, those germs are rare and few that you should not be alarmed about.

 Do Germs Spread Faster In Hot Weather?

-Hot weather can kill or slow down most germs, bacteria, viruses from spreading.
-When exposed to high temperatures, the outer protective capsule of the viruses will melt and expose the fragile body.
-This causes the protein in the germs and viruses to denature or lose its functional form.
-Respiratory droplet formations are also the reason why germs spread slower in hot air.
-As hot weather can be extremely humid e.g. in the summer, droplets are larger and heavier making it hard for the germs to transmit.
+Hot weather are more likely to kill or slow down most germs, bacteria, and viruses from spreading.
+When exposed to high heat energy, the outer protective capsule of the viruses will melt and expose the fragile body.
+It causes the protein in the germs and viruses to denature or lose its functional form.
+Respiratory droplet formations are also why germs spread slower in hot air.
+As hot weather can be extremely humid e.g. in the summer, droplets are larger and heavier, making it hard for the germs to transmit.
 Airborne germs and viruses will also drop faster due to extra weight.
-Keep in mind that some viruses can adapt to warm temperatures better than others so proper hygiene is still the safest solution.
+Keep in mind that some viruses can adapt to warm temperatures better than others, so proper hygiene is still the safest solution.

 What Temperature Kills Germs In The House